actions/toolkit/packages/exec/README.md

 #### Exec tools not in the PATH

-You can use it in conjunction with io's which to execute tools not in the PATH:
+You can use it in conjunction with the `which` function from `@actions/io` to execute tools that are not in the PATH:

 ```
 const exec = require('@actions/exec');